 During those years, I saw and experienced a side of life that is perhaps unique but for the few who work in that world.
 On one hand, I had to hold myself to a high standard of ethics, on the other hand, I had to play the role of an unethical person.
 The dichotomy of those expectations along with the stresses of operating in the shadows – then managing and directing those operations – helped to create the man who write’s the words that you are reading today.

 Both my paternal grandparents had lived with it so not only was I familiar with it but I was probably also genetically predisposed to get it.
 My lifestyle of working late nights, eating fast food, and working undercover in bars wasn’t really contributing to a healthy lifestyle.
 My father died of cancer when I was a senior in High School so after I had begun to feel the effects of high blood sugar, I had convinced myself that I too had cancer.
 I was a very sick guy.
 My sickness contributed to high stress in my job and when an opportunity came my way to go into the private sector and make more money doing the same thing but as a business owner, I jumped at the chance.
 I became a licensed private investigator.

-My diabetes led me to go back to law enforcement in order to get medical insurance.
-Working for myself, I hadn’t yet made the connection between insurance and stability so I closed my full-time private investigation business and went back to work as a detective.
+My diabetes led me to go back to law enforcement in order to be eligible for group health insurance.
+Working for myself, and still relatively young, I hadn’t yet made the connection between insurance and stability so I closed my full-time private investigation business and went back to work as a police detective sergeant.
 I kept my license and worked PI cases on the side.
-During the Gov. Sundquist administration, I was appointed as a Commissioner for the TN Private Investigation & Polygraph Commission.
-Five years later, Gov. Bredesen reappointed me to a second and final term and I was elected Chairman of that body.